research-ag/hpl-io/README.md

 The virtual account ids are consecutive numbers `0, 1, 2, ...`.
 Virtual accounts need to be openend explicitly by their owner.

-A virtual account can be viewed as a "gated port" to a physical account.
-It has a port id (the virtual account id) and is gated by the access principal.
+A virtual account can be viewed as a "gated port" to a physical account: it has a port id (the virtual account id) and is gated by the access principal.

 Transfers created by a principal `A` can:
 * send from a physical account of `A` to another physical account of `A`